Beastslash/about/governance/policies/code-of-conduct.md

 We do not actively look for violations of the Beastslash Code of Conduct outside of Beastslash products; however, certain egregious or dangerous off-platform behavior — such as stalking, sexual harassment, physical harm, and grooming — may cause us to react.

 ## Sanctions
-Sanctions for violating the Beastslash Code of Conduct can include:
+Sanctions for violating the Code of Conduct can include:
 * verbal or written warnings,
 * account suspensions and terminations,
 * disqualification from special events,